ConnorMattson/Trace-File-Viewer/README.md

 trace file is plain text and each line contains the record for exactly one packet (more on the file format in the next section).

-What we would like to be able to do is get a graphical display of how much data comes from a particular source host over time, or how much data goes to a particular destination host over the course of an experiment.
+Trace File Viewer gets a graphical display of how much data comes from a particular source host over time, or how much data goes to a particular destination host over the course of an experiment.
 Experiments typically take between 90 seconds and about 11 minutes.